 A. If you have any new IOLTA accounts, you will report that you have deposited your IOLTA-eligible trust funds in an interest-bearing account.
 Our online form indicates the IOLTA accounts that we currently have on file for you in our database.
-Please simply confirm whether these accounts are still open or if they have been deleted.
+Please simply confirm whether these accounts are still open or if they have been closed.

-A. If you have IOLTA accounts that are not listed on the lower part of the form, it is due to one or more of the following reasons:
+A. If you have IOLTA accounts that are not listed, it is due to one or more of the following reasons:

 - You are part of a law firm and your funds are deposited into the law firm’s IOLTA account.
 The accounts may belong to many attorneys in that firm but will be listed only under only one person’s name, the IOLTA Reporting Attorney (usually the signer unless you have indicated otherwise).

 - You have opened an account(s) within the past 90 days.

 There is no need for you to take any action if any of the above describes your situation.
-If you have accounts that you believe should be listed, please contact your financial institution to assure accurate reporting in the future.
+If you have accounts that you believe should be listed, please contact your financial institution to ensure accurate reporting in the future.
 Meanwhile, you report that you have deposited your IOLTA-eligible trust funds in an interest-bearing account and list the account information.

 Please note that the only the report by your firm’s IOLTA Reporting Attorney will list all of the banks and account information.
 You are not required to list the bank account information on your individual compliance report but you must submit individual compliance information, listing the name of the IOLTA Reporting Attorney or law firm.